LogtalkDotOrg/logtalk3/UPGRADING.md

 Structured message printing
 ---------------------------

-The new structured message printing mechanism, an extended implementation of the same mechanism available in some Prolog systems, allows fine-grained control over printing of informative, warning, and error messages.
+The new structured message-printing mechanism, an extended implementation of the same mechanism available in some Prolog systems, allows fine-grained control over printing of informative, warning, and error messages.
 This mechanism is fully customizable using user-defined hook predicates.